-Compelling arguments for a 100% Music Department Admin Assistant who can maintain a presence in Forsyth Hall during the Summer Semester follow here.
+Compelling arguments for a 80-100% Music Department Admin Assistant who can maintain a presence in Forsyth Hall during the Summer Semester follow here.
 Management of Forsyth Hall is part of the duties of the Music Department Admin Assistant.
 Forsyth Hall is a rapidly aging facility and it is more and more of a challenge to maintain and manage it adequately.
 An Admin Assistant in Forsyth Hall during the summer months would be responsible for:

-Being on site for any outside work being done to modernize classroom facilities (for example student seating in the choir room) and any other projects for updating instructional facilities and equipment.
-Last year, we replaced the dilapidated small practice room window coverings, necessitating that the Music Department Chair had to voluntarily manage the entire process from locating a vendor, obtaining a quote, receiving permission to create a PO, ordering and receiving and completing installation all before the end of the month of June - tasks that would have been done by an Admin Assistant typically.
-Thanks to extra assistance from Kerry Loewen the Dean of Arts and Humanities and and Anita Rich his Admin Assistant, the Department Chair received needed administrative support to make this necessary project happen.
-This year, the large IELM installation projects are needing daily oversight during these first "vacation" weeks of summer;
+A. Being on site for any outside work being done to modernize classroom facilities (for example student seating in the choir room) and any other projects for updating instructional facilities and equipment.† Last year, we replaced the dilapidated small practice room window coverings, necessitating that the Music Department Chair had to voluntarily manage the entire process from locating a vendor, obtaining a quote, receiving permission to create a PO, ordering and receiving and completing installation all before the end of the month of June - tasks that would have been done by an Admin Assistant typically.† Thanks to extra assistance from Kerry Loewen the Dean of Arts and Humanities and and Anita Rich his Admin Assistant, the Department Chair received needed administrative support to make this necessary project happen. †This year, the large IELM installation projects are needing daily oversight during these first "vacation" weeks of summer;

-- b Managing the security schedule for the locking and unlocking of outside doors into Forsyth in accordance with the schedule of credit and non-credit summer music classes. - c Ensuring that the HVAC system is functioning properly for scheduled summer credit and non-credit music classes. - d Managing work to be done towards replacement or remodeling of dilapidated storage units and spaces; - e Overseeing purging outdated literature and procuring updated literature in its place this includes updating media equipment and the maintenance of the student workroom computer laboratory. - f Awareness of and coordination of cleaning and repairs for classrooms and large and small practice rooms.
-Currently, we need to oversee cleaning, replacement of missing baseboards, swapping out broken furniture for repaired or new replacements, etc. In addition, all of the pianos need to be tuned before classes begin, and other instruments repaired or replaced that are used in these spaces; - g Oversight of preparation and distribution of PR materials for recruitment and Music event promotion.
-Pressure from SRJC Admin begins sooner and sooner in the weeks leading up to the first day of classes each fall on whether to cancel "lowenrolled" classes in the Music program.
-Thus, we find that we need to actively prepare recruitment PR as early as July in order to raise awareness and enrollment levels sooner and sooner; - h And much more.
+B. Managing the security schedule for the locking and unlocking of outside doors into Forsyth in accordance with the schedule of credit and non-credit summer music classes.

+C. Ensuring that the HVAC system is functioning properly for scheduled summer credit and non-credit music classes.

+D. Managing work to be done towards replacement or remodeling of dilapidated storage units and spaces;

+E. Overseeing purging outdated literature and procuring updated literature in its place - this includes updating media equipment and the maintenance of the student workroom computer laboratory.

+F. Awareness of and coordination of cleaning and repairs for classrooms and large and small practice rooms.[†] Currently, we need to oversee cleaning, replacement of missing baseboards, swapping out broken furniture for repaired or new replacements, etc.[†] In addition, all of the pianos need to be tuned before classes begin, and other instruments repaired or replaced that are used in these spaces;

+G. Oversight of preparation and distribution of PR materials for recruitment and Music event promotion. †Pressure from SRJC Admin begins sooner and sooner in the weeks leading up to the first day of classes each fall on whether to cancel "low-enrolled" classes in the Music program.
+Thus, we find that we need to actively prepare recruitment PR as early as July in order to raise awareness and enrollment levels sooner and sooner;

+H. And much more.

+Summer sessions are traditionally the time when the Arts offer special workshops and programs for music students that are intended as opportunities for recruitment.
+Not all events taking place in the music facilities should necessarily be for credit only.
+However, providing credit summer classes is important too, because students can take intensive courses over the summer to prepare for the coming academic year, etc., etc. The cutbacks in the schedule of Music classes - especially in the summer - means that there is "nothing going on" on campus.
+Again, this has a DEPRESSIVE effect upon enrollments and does NOT attract students to our programs.
+Forsyth should be buzzing with activity over the summer - and there should be an Admin Assistant there during that time also.
+We have so many walk-ins asking for information.
+Music curriculum counseling and program information can take place - yet the District will not support this.